pfernandom/pfernandom.github.io/_posts/2014-08-06-jekyll-and-categories.markdown

 date:   2014-08-06 20:05:14
 categories: [jekyll, categories, GET parameter]
 comments: true
-short: This is the short description
+short: How to filter the posts in Jekyll by Category retrieving the GET parameter using JavaScript.
 ---

 Halfway of creating this blog's template, I thought "wouldn't it be easier to just user Blogger or similar?
 It would be a lot faster".